the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

 // "Dennis Wieruch"
 ~~~~~~~

-If a JavaScript class definition exists, one can create *multiple* instances of it.
-It is similar to a React component, which has only *one* component definition, but can have *multiple* component instances:
+The concept of a class with definition and instantiation is similar to a React component, which also has only *one* component definition, but can have *multiple* component instances:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~